 The competitive grant opportunities listed in this portal are designed to help meet the needs of not for profit arts and cultural organizations and local/regional arts agencies that provide arts experiences for all New Hampshire citizens and in this way enrich New Hampshire’s quality of life and economy.

 FY2014 grant categories reflect the State Arts Council’s ongoing need to consolidate some grant categories and suspend others.
 These measures are in response to fiscal and staff constraints and the need to be more efficient with public funds.
-Before starting your application, please read over the grant guidelines carefully and plan to attend one of our grant information workshops.
+Before starting your application, please read over the grant guidelines carefully.

 FY2014 Competitive Grants: